ABOUT THE MUSEUM

 The Historic Homestead Town Hall Museum is located at 41 North Krome Avenue in the original 1917 City of Homestead Town Hall.
 Situated across the street from Losner Park, the building is just a short distance from the restored Seminole Theater.

-Hours are Tuesday through Saturday, from 1:00 – 5:00 p.m.
-Admission is free.
+Open Tuesday through Saturday, from 1:00 – 5:00 p.m., admission is free.

 MISSION